Create FGDC CSDGM metadata

 • Without Sensitive Information—Machine names are filtered as described above.
 Additionally, local and network file paths, and internet locations other than http or https addresses are removed in the same manner.
 Operating system information, database information, and geoprocessing history are also removed.

-3. If the FGDC CSDGM format is not already selected, click The type of metadata to export drop-down list and click FGDC CSDGM.
+3. If the FGDC CSDGM format is not already selected, click the The type of metadata to export drop-down list and click FGDC CSDGM.

 4. Browse to or type the location and name of the XML file that will be created in the Export metadata to text box.